Building blocks: Introducing observability through monitoring

 - How can you measure its success?

 Change is hard.
 Changing processes and culture is harder.
-Communicating with people throughout the organization as you introduce a new monitoring platform is the best way to ensure that your work meets the needs of each user and is received warmly.
+Communicating with people throughout the organization as you implement a new monitoring platform is the best way to ensure that your work is received warmly.
 Keeping teams up to date as changes are rolled out makes the process much less jarring and shows respect for your coworkers and their work.

 Find power users within your organization to champion your approach by introducing them to the work you are doing.
 Power users shouldn’t be limited to people on your team, but they should be interested in the solution you are introducing and excited by the potential benefits.
 Providing access to these power users creates an invested group of people who want to help improve your platform and see its adoption through.
 Cory suggests you be proactive and ask power users questions like, “What can I do or give you to make this easier?”